milesperry81/AZMLND-Project-2/README.md

 1. Publish pipeline.
 2. Retrieve authentication header.
-3. Trigger piple to run using the REST endpoint.
+3. Trigger pipeline to run using the REST endpoint.

+The pipeline created using the Azure Python SDK can be seen below.

 ![title](images/7.1_pipeline_created.png)

+The pipeline was then published as an endpoint.

 ![title](images/7.2_pipline_endpoint.png)

+The dataset and AutoML module can been seen within the pipeline overview.

 ![title](images/7.3_dataset_and_automl.png)

+The published pipeline overview is as follows.

 ![title](images/7.4_pipeline_overview.png)

+The RunDetails wdiget from the notebook can bee seen below.

 ![title](images/7.5_run_details.png)

+The pipeline triggered by the REST endpoint can be seen in the below list.

 ![title](images/7.6_scheduled_pipeline.png)

+The pipeline overview for the triggered pipeline is below.

 ![title](images/7.7_scheduled_pipeline.png)